microsoft/Kuku/README.md

 the `Item` class and setting its `Data` property with a ulong array of size 2.

 Once the table has been created, items can be inserted using the member function `Insert`.
-Items can be queried with the member function `Query`, which returns a `QueryResultWrapper` object.
-The `QueryResultWrapper` contains information about whether the queried item was found in the hash table, the location where it was found, as well as the hash function that was used to eventually insert it.
+Items can be queried with the member function `Query`, which returns a `QueryResult` object.
+The `QueryResult` contains information about whether the queried item was found in the hash table, the location where it was found, as well as the hash function that was used to eventually insert it.

-If `KukuTable128.Insert` fails to insert an item to the table or to the stash, it will return `false`, and a leftover item will be stored in a member variable that can be read with `KukuTable128.LastInsertFailItem()`.
+If `KukuTable.Insert` fails to insert an item to the table or to the stash, it will return `false`, and a leftover item will be stored in a member variable that can be read with `KukuTable.LastInsertFailItem()`.
 The same item cannot be inserted multiple times:
 `Insert` will return `false` in this case.

 # Pull Requests